 The treehaus story

 Part of treehaus’ mission is to give back.
 To that end they hold bi-monthly art openings and contribute a portion of their sales to local charities.
 Michelle and Saralynne met at a therapeutic program for their children, who are on the autistic spectrum.
-Because the autism community holds a special place in their hearts, they started “Atwater Cares about Autism” in April, which is Autism Acceptance month.
-The fundraiser brings the Atwater business community together to raise money for autism.
+Because the autism community holds a special place in their hearts, they started the “Atwater Cares about Autism” fundraiser.
+It takes place in April, which is Autism Acceptance month.
+The fundraiser brings the Atwater business community together to raise money for autism research.

 Look good, do good, feel good…but be badass.

 Saralynne and Michelle